-- 2.16 The Housing delivery Team will enter into a Planning Performance Agreement with the Planning Authority to ensure that as schemes are developed there is input from Planners on the design process.
-This will reduce the planning risk for projects and maximise the community benefits arising from these developments - 2.17 All developments will adhere to the Local Plan as the statutory development plan for the borough.
+- 2.16 As the London Borough of Lambeth is the relevant planning authority, the Housing Delivery Team will enter into a Planning Performance Agreement with the Planning team to ensure that as schemes are developed there is input from Planners on the design process.
+This will reduce the planning risk for projects and maximise the community benefits arising from these developments.
+A Planning Performance Agreement is common practice and the local planning authority reguary enters into these agreements with developers and housing associations on significant planning applications. - 2.17 All developments will adhere to the Local Plan as the statutory development plan for the borough.
 There is no immediate conflict between Local Plan policy (to be adopted in May 2015) and the aspirations of the programme.
-Policies H4(b) and EN1(a)(ii) include specific provisions to allow flexibility in the case of housing estate regeneration projects, for example. - 2.18 The delivery of these new homes will be essential to delivering the London Plan housing target, which increases by 30% in the FALP 2015.
+Policies include specific provisions to allow flexibility in the case of housing estate regeneration projects, for example. - 2.18 The delivery of these new homes will be essential to delivering the Mayor of London's 'London Plan 2011' housing target, which increases by 30% in the Further Alterations to the London Plan (FALP) 2015.
 Without estate regeneration, some very difficult decisions will need to be made about where else our housing capacity is going to come from. - 2.19 The estate regeneration programme will be referred to in the Lambeth Local Plan Review and this will include statutory consultation on a draft document, currently scheduled for November/December 2015.
 There is potential to include site allocations and/or amendments to policy wording to support delivery of the estate regeneration programme within the Local Plan Review.